ignyx/MindustryModCreator/README.md

 ## Usage
 Requires a relatively modern browser to operate.
 You should enable javascript.

-Usage at this time should be considerably easy.
+Usage at this time should be considerably intuitive.

 ## Roadmap
 Importing and exporting should always be functional before added.